 Welcome to the local documentation for the high performance computing resources of the section for astrophysics and planetary science, and the neutrino astrophysics and biophysics groups at the Niels Bohr International Academy

-Our groups have exclusive access to three clusters containing in total almost 6200 CPU cores and 8 very high performance GPUs.
-The clusters are complemented by a massive data storage archive and a number of powerful analysis machines used as frontends for the cluster and for pre- and post-prcessing.
+Our groups have exclusive access a cluster containing in total almost 6200 CPU cores and 8 very high performance GPUs.
+The cluster is complemented by a massive data storage archive and a number of powerful analysis machines used as frontends for the cluster and for pre- and post-prcessing.

 The cluster is hosted at the High Performance Computing center at the University of Copenhagen.

 The current cluster is the result of the collective effort of many groups with a diverse source of funding which has allowed us to keep the installation up to date.
-These include our 2020 installation of cascade-lake CPUs and Ampere GPU resources:
+These include the 2022 installation of new storage and the 2020 installation of cascade-lake CPUs and Ampere GPU resources:

 - A Carlsberg Infrastructure grant to T. Haugbølle, KU funding to I. Tamborra, Novo grants to the Niels Bohr International Academy and U. G. Jørgensen, Villum Young Investigator grants to M. Bustamante, A. Doostmohammadi, J. Samsing and support from the section for astrophysics and planetary science made possible the acquisition in 2020 of 3360 CPU cores spread out on 70 nodes with 2x24 core Intel Cascade-Lake CPUs.
 Peak performance: 280 TFlops.